humanode-network/vortex-experimental-mockups/docs/vortex-simulation-processes.md

 - Even eligible actors can spam.
 The simulation enforces basic hardening controls:
   - rate limiting on write endpoints (per IP and per address), and
+  - per-era quotas for counted governance actions, and
   - optional admin action locks that temporarily disable all writes for an address.

 ### 1.2 Governance time